This article was last updated on the September 15, 2017.

-Extensions are X and Pro specific plugins available for download for all customers with a validated purchase of X and Pro.
-You can easily download and manage all of your Extensions directly from the WordPress admin area under X or Pro depending on the theme installed.
-This article covers documentation for the Google Analytics Extension and goes into detail on certain features where needed.
+Extensions are X specific plugins available for download for all customers with a validated purchase of X. You can easily download and manage all of your Extensions directly from the WordPress admin area under X. This article covers documentation for the Google Analytics Extension and goes into detail on certain features where needed.

 Enabling the Extension

 After installing and activate Google Analytics, you'll find it's settings under the X menu item if X is installed and activated, or the Pro menu item if Pro is installed and activated.

 From the main Google Analytics settings screen you can choose to disable or enable the plugin as needed: